alexandreprl/amak/README.md

 ### Create your agent ###

-Create a class "Philosopher" which extends the class Agent<MyAMAS, Environment>.
+Create a class "Philosopher" which extends the class Agent<MyAMAS, Table>.

 ```